4neesh/DevBlog/src/posts/037_AssetClasses.md

 ![Efficient frontier for 100 data points](../images/037_efficientFrontier3.png)

-We can now see how many more portfolios can be derived, and how many more sub-optimal portfolios that are possible below the efficient frontier.
+We can now see how many more portfolios can be built, and how many more sub-optimal portfolios that are possible below the efficient frontier.
-By understanding how the two assets move on average against (or with) each other, we can begin to understand how a portfolio of the assets can be derived to maximise returns for the risk desired.
+By understanding how the two assets move on average against (or with) each other, we can begin to understand how a portfolio of the assets can be created to maximise returns for a certain risk level.
 </p>

 <p>